deliberatedesign/frontend-tricks/attention-to-detail.md

 2. It is something I have yet to learn, and it becomes a learning experience.

 > When I review your pull requests, and I see something that should change - I provide the requested change as well as an indepth explanation of *why*.
 In case it is a learning experience, more information is provided to help you grow.
----

-#### Checking Your Work As You Go
+#### Check As You Go.

 While self-reviewing our own pull requests helps in learning how to check our own work - we should push it even further.
 I do not wait until the end to start checking my own work, but instead I check while developing.

 One of the most time consuming bugs to fix is a syntax error in a project of messy, unformatted code.
 It literally becomes a hunt to find the needle in the haystack.
 You should **slow down**.
 As you write code, you need to constantly check your formatting and if the files have the correct tabs/spaces.
 It is a million times easier to tell if you are missing a closing `</div>` or a missing `}` if you are formatting as you write your code.

-As we learn and are getting comfortable with new things as developers - it's fantastic to reference other files and investigate how they work.
-A method we all utiltize, is to copy/paste working code to reuse it to work for our use case.
-This is great, but I encourage you to take a closer look when doing this.
-You should be trying to understand what that code is doing so as you become comfortable and eventually understand it so well - you can write it better.
-If we copy and paste items without giving it a closer work - we are missing the opportunity to learn and become better developers.
-Your project will become difficult for you to work in, and you won't know how to fix errors that arise.

----

-**Slow down.** Practice checking your own work, even when it’s all in your head.
-Everybody makes mistakes, but you will make fewer of them if you give yourself time to process and look over things in detail.

-I personally review my own PR’s several times before requesting a review.
-I will spend time nit-picking every part of them until I can no longer see any errors.
-I do this by going line through line, just as if it was your PR.

-But I don’t wait until the end, I also do this as I work.
-I will constantly check my work making sure I’ve written the correct syntax and that things are making sense before moving on.

-This also helps when you have an error.
-If you’ve checked your work often, you understand parts of it better - so if an error occurs, its faster to find the error and it’s usually not because of syntax.

----

-## Understanding Why.
+#### Understanding Why.

-**Understanding Why.** Make sure that you know the reason of why something works, or why its done a certain way.
+Make sure that you know the reason of why something works, or why its done a certain way.
 This is important to understand, so as you move further into developing your project - you can change things with knowledge rather than assumptions.

 It can be easy to google things quickly, or copy and paste something that seems to be working elsewhere.
 But taking a moment to look at it in a little more detail, understanding what it’s doing without assumptions, is what helps grow your knowledge in an area faster.

----

-## Take Notes.
+#### Take Notes.

-**Take notes.** Keeping a strong note system is key.
+Keeping a strong note system is key.
 It’s difficult to remember every fix you’ve made, every command, or every process unless it is written down and can easily be searched.

-I personally write down in detail every fix I’ve made, or helped someone make.
+I personally take notes on every bug I've had to tackle and the fix that sovled it.
 This is not wasted effort, but instead can save countless hours.
 I could run into the same error in the future, and I will have quick reference to provide a fix instantly.
 If a better fix is discovered, I make sure to update my note as well.

 I do the same for things I am just learning, even when they are very small.
 The more I can go back to my notes, helps me understand it better, and I can repeat it as I become comfortable with it.
+This also prevents me having to reach out or "re-learn" something because it's been a while.